zeibura/modernization-carddemo/GENERATIVE_README.md

 ## Scenario 2: Test case suggestions

-1. Pick one of the cobol program's from the Explorer tab.
+Pick one of the cobol program's from the Explorer tab.
 MODERNIZATION-CARDDEMO -> app -> cbl -> Pick any of the .cbl programs from here.

 Reference Screenshot:
 <img src='diagrams/genai/image1.png' width='30%'>

-Select the complete program or snippet the program and enter (Ctrl + L if you are on windows.
-Cmd + L if you are on Mac).
+Select the complete program or code snippet from the program and select Ctrl + L if you are on windows or Cmd + L if you are on Mac.

-Then in the prompt, type "/test".
+In the prompt, type "/test" and hit enter.
 Reference screenshot:

 <img src='diagrams/genai/image7.png' width='30%'>